CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models: Introduction

 Recently, various large multimodal models (LMMs) like GPT-4V \cite{openai2023gpt4}, LLaVA \cite{liu2024visual}, CogVLM \cite{wang2023cogvlm} and Gemini \cite{geminiteam2024geminifamilyhighlycapable} are proposed for improving the performance of multimodal reasoning.
-To measure the mathematic reasoning abilities of LLMs, some researchers released multimodal math benchmarks.
+To measure the mathematic reasoning abilities of LMMs, some researchers released multimodal math benchmarks.
 MMMU \cite{yue2024mmmu} is a popular multimodal dataset that mainly focuses on visual recognition with few problems about simple mathematical reasoning.
 Additionally, the multimodal datasets designed for mathematical reasoning are also proposed \cite{lu2024mathvista,wang2024measuring}. \citet{lu2024mathvista} proposed the first math-specific English benchmark dataset, MATHVISTA, to measure the performance of the LMMs.
-This dataset includes seven mathematical reasoning types with a diverse array of visual contexts across five primary tasks.
+This dataset includes seven mathematical reasoning types with diverse visual contexts across five primary tasks.
+Then, \citet{qiao2024we} collected 6.5K visual math problems to explore the problem-solving principles beyond the end-to-end performance.
 Additionally, \citet{wang2024measuring} organized a math evaluation benchmark, MATH-V, which contains 3,040 mathematical problems across 16 knowledge concepts.
+These studies mainly focus on measuring the performance of mathematical reasoning for the existing LMMs in English.

 Unlike these studies, the unique characteristics of our Chinese Mathematical (CMM-Math) dataset are listed as follows.
 First, the existing multimodal mathematical datasets are in English, while our CMM-Math focuses on Chinese.
 Second, we release a benchmark dataset to measure performance and contribute a training dataset to fine-tune LMMs, facilitating future research and increasing accuracy in multimodal mathematical reasoning.
 Third, our dataset is more complex, with problems that may contain multiple figures in questions or options, as shown in the first example in Figure \ref{fig:example}.
-Moreover, it contains more question types, including single-choice questions, multiple-choice questions, fill-in-the-blank questions, and essay questions.
-Fourth, our large-scale CMM-Math datasets contain more than 28,000 samples across 12 grade levels from elementary to high school.
-To our knowledge, is currently the largest Chinese mathematical dataset available.
+Moreover, it contains more question types, including choice problems, fill-in-the-blank problems, yes-no problems, and analysis problems.
+Fourth, our large-scale CMM-Math datasets contain more than 28,000 samples across 12 grade levels from elementary to high school, to ensure the completeness and diversity of the dataset.